 We are looking for faculty with a passion for design, design research, and design education.

 The Engineering Design Program is home to a dedicated group of about 20 engineering faculty who teach and research in design.
 By uniquely offering tenure-track positions in engineering design, it has proven to be very competitive when recruiting nationally.
 The EDP is an interdisciplinary program that includes all engineering fields and beyond, while being constrained by none.

 The EDP offers:

-- The award-winning EDSGN 100 Introduction to Engineering Design that is taken by over 1,000 students at University Park and over 300 at the commonwealth campuses each year.
+- The award-winning EDSGN 100 Introduction to Engineering Design that is taken by more than 1,000 students at University Park and more than 300 at the commonwealth campuses each year.
 Students intending to major in Computer Science and Engineering do not take EDSGN 100.
 Students intending to major in Architectural Engineering take EDSGN 130: Architectural Graphics and CAD.

 - A Certificate in Engineering Design that both serves the need for employers for engineers with interdisciplinary design skills and provides a pipeline for students who will pursue graduate studies in engineering design.
 A minor is also planned.